-The ideal fertilizer for lemon trees is 6-6-6.
+The best fertilizer for lemon trees is 6-6-6.

 Citrus fertilizer will not be suitable for other trees such as apple trees or pear trees.

-Some species such as meyer lemons may be grown as potted lemon tree houseplants, and pruned to keep a desired look.
+Some species, such as meyer lemons may be grown as potted lemon tree houseplants and pruned to keep the desired look.

-Miracle-Gro 1048291 Citrus, Mango, Avocado Shake ‘n Feed Plant Food is considered to be one of the best fertilizers for citrus trees.
+Miracle-Gro 1048291 Citrus, Mango, Avocado Shake ‘n Feed Plant Food is considered one of the best fertilizers for lemon trees.

-It contains an 8-2-10 NPK ratio and also contains micronutrients like potassium, magnesium, and iron.
+It contains an 8-2-10 NPK ratio and micronutrients like potassium, magnesium, and iron.